Fixing SonarCloud code coverage condition count with multiple .NET Core test projects

 SonarSource made a great improvement, it will now show conditional coverage of your tests.
 Unfortunately, when using the pipeline as described in my previous blogpost, SonarCloud reports way too many conditions.
-For instance, a simple if(condition) would result in 10 possible conditions which clearly is incorrect but easy to fix.
-We submitted a bug report for this.
+For instance, a simple if(condition)

 The problem appears to be that for every test project an OpenCover file is created which shows the coverage for that single test projects.
 Every OpenCover file contains all statements and their conditions.
 SonarCloud properly merges line coverage, but it appears to sum the amount of conditions.
 So where the most simple if statement should have 2 conditions, SonarCloud actually reported 2x5=10 conditions (we have 5 test projects) with only 2 conditions being covered.